 1. Color Mania

-Encourage your child to use as many different colors as they can when coloring.
+Encourage children to use as many different colors as they can when coloring.
 Ask them to name the colors when they’re done.

 2. Boundary Challenge